apache/comdev-working-groups/wg-sharpeners/README.md

 Board.
 You MAY announce yourself on the dev@ and other lists, a PMC member may introduce you, or you may just start participating.

-We will also track, here, in this repository, which Sharpener is observing which project.
+We will also track, here, in this repository, which NameTBD is observing which project.

 ### Non-adversarial